 You can always stack the boxes to save space, but then you have to unstack them to find the kind you’re looking for.

-Kick the tea box clutter by using a simple organizer.
+Kick the tea box clutter with a tea bag organizer.

 Do you have a million cans taking up valuable cabinet space?